cubing/standards/draft/1/fundamental-cube-terms/index.md

 Example: UFR refers to the piece that is on the corner of the faces `U`, `F`, and `R` in standard orientation.
 This is the "white-green-red corner" in the standard color scheme.
 In this case, the "`UFR` piece" will always refer to the white-green-red corner _piece_, although any other corner may be in the `UFR` _location_.

-Example: a 3x3x3 cube has the following 26 pieces that affect the visible state of the puzzles:
+Example: a 3x3x3 cube has the following 26 pieces that affect the visible state of the puzzle:

 - 6 centers: `U`, `L`, `F`, `R`, `B`, `D`
 - 12 edges: `UF`, `UR`, `UB`, `UL`, `DF`, `DR`, `DB`, `DL`, `FR`, `FL`, `BR`, `BL`